 You are a wonderful person deserving of everything you want.
-You are a FABULOUS mother.
+You are a FABULOUS mother (take this quiz to prove it).
 You know when other parents remark, “I don’t know how you do it on your own”?

 Well, YOU’RE DOING IT.
 Congrats to you.
 You are a WARRIOR and you look amazing doing it.
 You make that shit look easy.
 I’m so impressed by you.
 Damn.

 Make Mother’s Day Your BEST Day This Year